ArnoChenFx/Magic_Image/README.md

 # Magic_Image

-C++ framework about node based software
+This is a C++ framework about node based software